Taxi (TV series): Guests

 Among the many guest stars, Ruth Gordon won an Emmy Award for her guest portrayal of Dee Wilcox in "Sugar Mama" (1979), and Eileen Brennan was nominated for an Emmy for her guest portrayal of Mrs. McKenzie in "Thy Boss's Wife" (1981).

+Richard Minchenberg guest starred in Season 3 episode 1.
+The episode is titled "Louie's Rival."
+Rhea Perlman guest starred as Zena Sherman.

-Actresses Marcia Wallace and Penny Marshall, psychologist Dr. Joyce Brothers, cookie entrepreneur Wally "Famous" Amos, newscaster Edwin Newman, and ring announcer Jimmy Lennon portrayed themselves in separate episodes.
+Some played themselves: actresses Marcia Wallace and Penny Marshall, psychologist Dr. Joyce Brothers, cookie entrepreneur Wally "Famous" Amos, newscasters Edwin Newman and Eric Sevareid (the latter in a fantasy sequence), and ring announcer Jimmy Lennon.
+WBC world welterweight boxing champion Carlos Palomino appeared in the first-season episode "One-Punch Banta" as himself.
+Palomino accidentally punched Danza in the face during a brief fight scene.
+Martial artist and professional wrestler Gene LeBell played himself in multiple episodes as the referee for Banta's boxing matches.

 George Wendt and Ted Danson, who appeared in separate episodes, went on to star in primary Taxi director Jim Burrows' next series, Cheers, as did recurring Taxi performer Rhea Perlman.
-Tom Selleck also had a memorable guest appearance, constituting one of the memorable fares of Cab 804 (in "Memories of Cab 804: Part 2"), while Tom Hanks portrayed Reverend Jim's college roommate in the flashback episode "The Road Not Taken, Part 1".
+Tom Selleck and Mandy Patinkin had memorable guest appearances, each as one of the memorable fares of Cab 804 (in "Memories of Cab 804: Part 2"), while Tom Hanks portrayed Reverend Jim's college roommate in the flashback episode "The Road Not Taken, Part 1".

-WBC world welterweight champion Carlos Palomino appeared in the episode "One-Punch Banta" as himself (season 1, episode 2, original air date September 19, 1978).
-In that episode, Palomino accidentally punches Tony in the face when he failed to pull his punch.
 Allan Arbus, who portrayed US Army psychiatrist Dr. Sidney Freedman in M*A*S*H, played his manager in the episode.
 Football player-turned-actor Bubba Smith appeared in one episode.
-Newscaster Eric Sevareid played himself in a fantasy sequence.
-Martial artist and professional wrestler Gene LeBell played himself in multiple episodes as the referee for Tony Banta's boxing matches.
+In the episode "Jim Joins the Network", Martin Short played a failing TV network executive who takes advantage of Jim's exceptional ability to schedule shows for his own career advancement.

 Episodes

 Awards and nominations

 Taxi is one of television's most lauded shows.
 During its run, the sitcom was nominated for 31 Emmy Awards and won 18, including three for Outstanding Comedy Series.
 It was also nominated for 25 Golden Globes, with four wins (three for Best TV Series – Musical/Comedy).
 In 1979, it received the Humanitas Prize in the 30 minute category.
 It was also ranked 48th in TV Guide's 50 Greatest TV Shows of All Time.
 In 1997, two of the show's episodes, "Latka the Playboy" and "Reverend Jim: A Space Odyssey" were respectively ranked #19 and #63 on TV Guide's 100 Greatest Episodes of All Time.
-In 2013, the series was ranked #35 on TV Guide's 60 Best Series of All Time.
+In 2013, the series was ranked #35 on TV Guide's 60 Best Series of All Time and #19 by the Writers Guild of America on their list of the 101 Best Written TV Series.
+In 2023, Variety ranked Taxi #75 on its list of the 100 greatest TV shows of all time.